PageAmp/pageamp/docroot/__ub1/sites/localhost/texts/15_External-data.md

 _**NOTE**: Only the GET and POST methods are currently supported: more complete support will be added in future releases in order to allow the use of RESTful services._

-In case of cross-domains requests made from the client side, requests will transparently be bridged by the server as clients aren't normally allowed to make them directly.
+In case of cross-domain requests from the client side, requests will transparently be bridged by the server as clients aren't normally allowed to make them directly.